Publications

 -Ton Koopman, Boston Musical Intelligencer, December, 2022

-In this entertaining, informative book, Mark Kroll provides a vivid account of performances of the music of Bach, Handel, and Scarlatti in Great Britain between the years 1750 and 1850…Kroll…brings together a trove of valuable information, interweaving accounts of concerts, publications, music manuscripts, and pedagogical treatises with amusing anecdotes from contemporary diaries and letters…Four valuable appendices present records of this era’s performances…Through quotes from diaries and newspapers, Kroll sketches a vibrant portrait of concert life in Britain…Kroll also provides information about the obstacles musicians sometimes faced in presenting this music premium musik herunterladen.
+In this entertaining, informative book, Mark Kroll provides a vivid account of performances of the music of Bach, Handel, and Scarlatti in Great Britain between the years 1750 and 1850…Kroll…brings together a trove of valuable information, interweaving accounts of concerts, publications, music manuscripts, and pedagogical treatises with amusing anecdotes from contemporary diaries and letters…Four valuable appendices present records of this era’s performances…Through quotes from diaries and newspapers, Kroll sketches a vibrant portrait of concert life in Britain…Kroll also provides information about the obstacles musicians sometimes faced in presenting this music.

 -Charlotte Mattax Moersch, Early Music America, February, 2023.